-Instead, I follow people on a journey of exploration whose course and direction they are ultimately leading.
+Instead, I follow people on a journey of exploration whose course and direction they are fundamentally in charge of.

 The journey begins with a minute of rested silence.
 This allows people the chance to ground themselves and become fully present in the room.

 Then, once they feel ready, they simply begin speaking.
-Sometimes, they’ve come with a specific purpose in mind; an entrepreneur who wants to create a promotional film for her website, an organizational leader wants to communicate her vision to a team, a grandparent who wants to create a legacy film for his grandchildren to watch when they grow older.
+Sometimes, they’ve come with a specific purpose in mind.
+An entrepreneur who wants to create a promotional film for her website; an organizational leader wants to articulate her vision to a team; a grandparent who wants to create a legacy film for his grandchildren to watch when they grow older.

 Even in such cases, though, when people begin with a specific objective in mind, many end up letting go of the story they came wanting to tell.
 They relax and allow themselves to listen to, and speak from, some radically different place within themselves.
 A place of deep stillness and quiet knowing.
 A 'backcountry' place in the human heart they may never have visited before.

-I don’t direct or interpret and I don’t presume to know where the person needs to go next.
+I don’t interpret.
+I don’t presume to know where someone needs to go next.
 In fact, I say little if anything at all.
 My only focus is on paying full, undivided attention as people explore their own way forward.